Why the Safety and Employability Pathway Produces More Employable, More Sustainable Careers

 • construction tempo,

-• d long-term maintenance work.
+• and long-term maintenance work.

 Recruiters often have to explain these realities late in the process, when emotions and expectations are already attached.
 That’s when mismatches happen.